emory-libraries/Alma-Public/FinishSpineLabels/README.md

-barcode and it emails the results the designated email address(es). to remove a work order, the webservice invokes the SCAN API operation. the result file is in spreadsheet format.
+barcode and it emails the results the designated email address(es). to remove a work order, the webservice invokes the SCAN API operation. the result file is in spreadsheet format. the barcodes correspond to items that received spine labels from SpineOMatic, the Windows library application.

 ### Files:
 - finish_spine_labels.cfg